Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

-The second component is an exploration bonus, rooted in the ``optimism in the face of uncertainty'' principle from multi-armed bandit literature~\cite{kaufmann2012bayesian,auer2002finite}.
-This term adds a confidence-based reward that encourages the agent to visit less-frequently selected entities, thereby mitigating the risk of converging to a local optimum.

-{\it Graph prior.} {While the \emph{empirical payoff} provides a self-contained mechanism for balancing exploitation and statistical exploration, it remains blind to the underlying topology of the knowledge graph.
-To overcome this limitation, we introduce a complementary, structure-aware exploration term: the \emph{graph prior}.
+\underline{{\it Graph prior.}} {While the \emph{empirical payoff} provides a self-contained mechanism for balancing exploitation and statistical exploration, it remains blind to the underlying topology of the knowledge graph.
+Therefore, we introduce a complementary, structure-aware exploration term: the \emph{graph prior}.
 This prior injects topological intelligence into the strategy, directing it toward graph regions with high discovery potential.
 It is composed of two distinct terms:}

 {The first term, $\mathrm{DegreeScore}$, promotes exploration in less-dense regions.
 It penalizes highly connected entities, operating on the intuition that these ``hub'' nodes are more likely to be information-saturated:}